rweigel/hxform/README.md

 # Overview

-This package is a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field), which contains magnetospheric coordinate tranformation functions.
-To wrap this library, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
-Arrays are passed to the Fortran wrapper function, which loops over it and calls the required Geopack functions on each iteration.
-This is much faster than looping over an array in Python and calling a Geopack functions on each iteration.
+This package is a thin and fast wrapper to [Tsyganenko's Geopack-08 library](https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field) and [cxform](https://github.com/edsantiago/cxform), both of which contains magnetospheric coordinate tranformation functions.

+To wrap ``Geopack-08`, Numpy's `f2py` is used; see `src/Geopack-2008_dp_wrapper.for`.
+To wrap `csform` Python's `ctype` library is used; see `src/cxform_wrapper.for`.
+For both wrappers, arrays are passed to the  wrapper function, which loops over it and calls the required functions on each iteration.
+This is much faster than looping over an array in Python and calling an external library function on each iteration.

 `hxform` also contains a wrapper to [SpacePy's coordinate tranformation functions](https://spacepy.github.io/irbempy.html), which requires the installation of SpacePy.
 (SpacePy is not installed when `hxform` is installed due to issues encountered with SpacePy installation at the time of this release.)

-Extensive testing and inter-comparison has been performed on coordinate transform calculations between this library, [SpacePy (Python)](https://spacepy.github.io/irbempy.html) (which wraps [IRBEM (Fortran)](https://sourceforge.net/projects/irbem/), which in turn wraps Tsyganenko's Geopack (Fortran)), and [SSCWeb's coordinate calculator](https://sscweb.gsfc.nasa.gov/cgi-bin/CoordCalculator.cgi) (which uses [CXFORM](https://spdf.gsfc.nasa.gov/pub/software/old/selected_software_from_nssdc/coordinate_transform/)).

 # Install